U.S. - BRAZIL TRANSPORTATION PARTNERSHIP

-The United States Department of Transportation and the Federative Republic of Brazil’s Ministry of Transport formed the U.S.-Brazil Transportation Partnership to addresses a range of mutual priorities to improve our transportation safety and connectivity, and to facilitate trade.
+The United States Department of Transportation and the Federative Republic of Brazil’s Ministry of Transport formed the U.S.-Brazil Transportation Partnership to address a range of mutual priorities to improve our transportation safety and connectivity, and to facilitate trade.

 Four working groups have been initially formed under the Partnership to facilitate the exchange of technical knowledge and best practices in surface and maritime transportation: